 Denmark Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Denmark requires more than just the obvious Denmark CV and Denmark cover letter writing and translation, it requires thorough preparation.
+However, a job search in Denmark requires more than just the obvious Denmark CV and Denmark cover letter writing and translation, it requires thorough preparation.

 You will be forced to solve issues that probably did not even cross your mind when you decided to find employment in Denmark.
 Do not undervalue the huge impact the Denmark cover letter can have on the effect of your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-Often the Denmark cover letter is more important or convincing to employers then the accompanying CV because CVs refer mainly to the past time with exception of your present job.
+Often the Denmark cover letter is more important or convincing to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements because recruiters and employers are interested in the future of companies and organizations they represent.

 The Denmark cover letter is an integral part of your job applications.
-It is common to send a one page typed cover letter with your CV.
+It is common to send one page typed cover letter with your CV.
 Most employers expect your CV to be sent together with your cover letter, commonly named a “letter of interest” or a “motivation letter”.
 Take the time to research every employer's organization and customize your Denmark cover letter to fit the position.

 Danish is the official language but English is widely spoken and understood.
 Although the Danes are good at languages, you have to send your application in Danish unless otherwise requested.

 Type your Denmark cover letter in a short and professional style using power words and action verbs.
-Usually it contains three or four paragraphs.
+Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer then seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.